For the Dough:

 Once your cinnamon buns are ready then spread over the icing and enjoy these babies hot!

-They last for one week in a tight sealed container, keep at room temperature.
+They last for one week in a tightly sealed container, keep at room temperature.